• Facebook

 Cubes of bread in a baking dish.

-• Cut the bread into similar sized pieces so that they will absorb the egg mixture at the same rate and cook evenly.
+• Cut the bread into similar sized pieces so everything will cook evenly.

-• The casserole must be refrigerated for a minimum of 2 hours to let the egg mixture soak in before baking it, but refrigerating it overnight is even better!
+• The casserole must be refrigerated for a minimum of 2 hours to let the egg mixture soak in.
+Refrigerating it overnight is even better!

 • You can also make the streusel the night before.
-Just store it separately from the casserole in a bag in the refrigerator, then sprinkle it over the casserole before it goes in the oven.
+Just store it separately from the casserole in a bag in the refrigerator.
+Sprinkle it over the casserole before it goes in the oven.

 A mixture of milk and eggs being poured over cubes of bread.